SRM777 - Construction Management Practice

 Alignment to Deakin Graduate Learning Outcomes (GLOs)

-ULO1 Establish, monitor, and complete a negotiated set of learning goals.
+ULO1 Establish, monitor, and complete a negotiated set of learning goals to enhance understanding of construction workplace practices.

 GLO1: Discipline-specific knowledge and capabilities